peter-parit/peter-parit/README.md

-- 👋 Hi, I’m Peter
+Hey!
+My name is Parit Vacharaskunee, or Peter!
+Interested in data science, machine learning, and more!
+Would love to learn more about anything 😃

-- 👀 I’m interested in data science, quantum computing, game dev, and more.
+**Get in touch with me on:**

-- 🌱 I’m currently studying computer science.
+  - Instagram: peterv._

-- 📫 How to reach me:
+  - Email:

-  Instagram: peterv._
+      - paritv2003@gmail.com

-  Email: paritv2003@gmail.com
+      - paritvach@gmail.com
 <!---
 peter-parit/peter-parit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.